Low Coolant Light Comes On And Off- What Does It Imply?

 3. Cold Weathers

 When you park your cars in cold or freezing temperatures, the coolant fluid tends to contract.
-This tightening of coolant leads to lighting up of low coolant sensors.
+This tightening of coolant leads to the lighting up of low coolant sensors.
 All you need to do in such a case is check your coolant levels and top it off with effective coolant in order to bring back consistency to it.
 You could either top it off by yourself or let your mechanic do the job for you.
 Browse across maintenance tips to find out which top it off is best for your car.

 4. Faulty Thermostat